ricalo/blog/_posts/2019-12-15-mariadb-server-freenas.md

 iocage console {{ jail-name }}
 ```

-Create the `/var/db/mysql/my.cnf` file with the following contents:
+Create the `/var/db/mysql/my.cnf` file, which should at least declare the
+following options:
 ```yaml
 [mysqld]
 # Uncomment the following line to enable access from remote hosts.